 - Lost business opportunities

-Non-economic damages are losses you suffered from the effects of the injury on your life.
-These include:
+Non-economic damages are physical, mental, and emotional losses you suffered from the effects of the injury on your life.
+These damages may include:

 - Mental anguish